 Many couples are concerned if they will know when to come to the hospital.
 Basically, you will need to come to the hospital if any one of the following things occur:

 When coming to the hospital for signs of labor, please come through the Emergency Department at the rear of the hospital.
 Tell the Registration Clerk that you are a patient for Labor & Delivery.
 You will need your driver's license, your insurance card and your insurance co-payment.
-Once the registration process has been completed, personnel from Labor & Delivery will come to escort you to your Labor Room.
-For your safety we will ask that you ride by wheelchair.
+Once the registration process has been completed, personnel from The Birthing Suites will escort you to your Suite.
+For your safety, we will ask that you ride by wheelchair.
 Please remember, if you think you are in labor, do not eat or drink.